Canadian Opinions on Abortion: Abortion Polls Summarized

 This was a fair question and gives a good picture of where Canadians stand on the general question of the legality of abortion.
 But the poll did not ask Canadians about specific legislation, meaning we don’t know if the same inconsistency still exists.

-There is a difference between being asked “Do you support women?” versus “Do you support the termination of a 24-week old fetus who is viable and can feel pain?” or “Do you support abortion when a pre-born child is unwanted because of her sex?”
+How the question is asked, and the context around it, matters.
+There is a difference between being asked “Do you support a woman’s right to have an abortion at any time?” versus “Do you support the termination of a 24-week old fetus who is viable and can feel pain?” or “Do you support abortion when a pre-born child is unwanted because of her sex?”
 A respondent may feel it is obvious to affirm the first question, but may feel uncomfortable when faced with specific questions highlighting what this means to the pre-born child in the other questions.

 If you want to know your opinion on abortion, consider the following:

-1. Do you know that Canada is the only democratic country with no law on abortion?
+1. Canada is the only democratic country with no law on abortion.
 Every other country considers pre-born children worthy of at least some protection.

 2. Since Canada has no abortion law, do you think it is okay that abortions occur in the last trimester with no legal restrictions?

-It’s time we acknowledge that abortion is not only about women, but also about pre-born human beings.
-It’s time for a law that protects them, while supporting the women who carry them.
+It’s time we acknowledge that abortion is not only about women, but also about their pre-born children.
+It’s time for a law that protects children in the womb, while supporting the women who carry them.

 Related Blog Posts